 Now, your website should be easy to use and responsive with a great user interface.
-Remember not to make it too complicated with features - ordering food shouldn't be rocket science.
-You can add images of food items, detailed descriptions with quantity and pricing, as well as offers and specials on your menu.
+Remember not to make it too complicated with features – ordering food shouldn’t be rocket science.
+You can add images of food items, detailed descriptions of quantity and pricing, as well as offers and specials on your menu.
 Whatever you do, ensure your site fast loading and has good performance.

 4. Develop a Mobile App

-A must-have in today's age is a mobile app for your food delivery business.
-As great as your website can be, sometimes one can't be bothered to log onto their desktops to order a meal.
-A good mobile app will take quite some time for development and testing, so it needs to be considered at the earlier stages.
+A must-have in today’s age is a mobile app for your food delivery business.
+As great as your website can be, sometimes one can’t be bothered to log onto their desktop to order a meal.
+A good mobile app will take quite some time to develop and test, so it needs to be considered at the earlier stages.

-Different tabs for tracking orders, recommending new offers on the user's most ordered food item, and providing discount coupons can be integrated to make it a great experience for customers.
-How good your mobile app is how often users will hop on it to make an order.
+Different tabs for tracking orders, recommending new offers on the user’s most ordered food item, and providing discount coupons can be integrated to make it a great experience for customers.
+How good your mobile app is and how often users will hop on it to make an order.

 5. Make a Bullet-Proof Business Plan

 With a target niche and audience in mind and work for your brand website and/or mobile app underway, what remains is pretty much all other groundwork.
 These could be macro details like – What are the staffing requirements?
 What kind of chef will you hire?
 Or What cooking equipment will you need to invest in?